 1. Barcelona

-Barcelona is easily one of the most famous cities in Spain, if not the whole of Europe, for tourists – and it’s easy to see why visiting Barcelona is on so many people’s to-do list, with its blend of historical landmarks and modern sights.
+Barcelona is easily one of the most famous cities in Spain, if not the whole of Europe, for tourists – and it’s easy to see why visiting Barcelona is on so many people’s to-do list.

 List of Top Things to Do Alone in Barcelona

-- Visit Sagrada Familia: Gaze at the stunning architecture designed by Antoni Gaudi, a UNESCO World Heritage site.
+- Visit Sagrada Familia: You can’t go to Barcelona and not see the Sagrada Familia, a UNESCO World Heritage site.

-- Relax at the Beach: Barcelona boasts some beautiful beaches by the Mediterranean Sea where you can sunbathe, read, or even make new friends.
+- Relax at the Beach: One of the best things about Barcelona is you are close to the beach.
 My favorite area is the Playa de Bogatell beach.

 - Attend a Flamenco Show: One of the best ways I spent a night solo in Barcelona was going to a traditional Spanish dance performance.

 - Discover Art at the Museums: A great way to spend a day alone in Spain is by going to some museums.
-Barcelona houses some rich cultural attractions, such as the Can Framis Museum.
-Visiting these museums is the perfect thing for a solo traveler to do who is looking to immerse themselves.
+Check out, Can Framis Museum.
+It’s the perfect thing for a solo traveler to do who is looking to immerse themselves.

 - Ride the Montjuïc Cable Car: I highly recommend making time on your solo trip to ride the Montjuïc Cable Car!
 It’s the best spot for panoramic views of the city.